beckspaced/Currency-Grabber/README.md

 Grab daily currency exchange rates

-A tiny script to grab daily currency exchange rates. currently it uses xe.com to grap the daily currency rates in the past it used oanda.com as source but they changed their format a while ago
+A tiny script to grab daily currency exchange rates. currently it uses http://www.xe.com/currencytables/ to grap the daily currency rates in the past it used https://www.oanda.com/ as source but they changed their format a while ago and i was too lazy to find out what has changed ;)

 the script is run daily via cronjob, e.g.